Miezhiko/Amadeus/README.md

 ## Notes

- - Check TODO.md for planned work
+ - Check TODO.md for planned work (also you if want to help me)
  - You need libdeepspeech for voice analysis feature
  - Code open sourced just for my friend Sirius to be able to see it, please pay attention to license
  - Fingon is cute